TylerGillson/ocm-labs/fleetconfig-controller/charts/fleetconfig-controller/README.md

 - **ExecutorValidatingCaches** (ALPHA - default=false) - Enables executor validating caches
 - **RawFeedbackJsonString** (ALPHA - default=false) - Enables raw feedback JSON string support
 - **V1beta1CSRAPICompatibility** (ALPHA - default=false) - Enables v1beta1 CSR API compatibility
+### Registration Authentication Configuration
+Registration authentication configuration for multicluster setup. authentication can be configured by uncommenting `multicluster.registrationAuth`
+Optional Configuration for the Registration Authentication.
+If not provided, will default to using certificate signing requests (CSR).
+For EKS multicluster configurations, set the driver to "awsirsa" to use AWS IAM Roles for Service Accounts.
+Available fields:
+- **driver**: The authentication driver to use (default: "csr").
+Set to "awsirsa" for EKS multicluster.
+- **hubClusterARN**: The ARN of the hub cluster (required for EKS multicluster).
+- **autoApprovedARNPatterns**: Optional list of spoke cluster ARN patterns that the hub will auto approve.
+### Hub Cluster Manager Feature Gates
 Feature gates for the Hub's Cluster Manager.
 Do not disable the feature gates that are enabled by default.

 Available Hub Cluster Manager Feature Gates: